Small symplectic caps and embeddings of homology balls in the complex projective plane: From symplectic handlebodies to horizontal decompositions

 \begin{proposition} For pairs of integers $(p_i, q_i)$ satisfying the conditions in Proposition \ref{prop:markovarith}, when a 2-handle is attached to the boundary connect sum $B_{p_1,q_1}\,\natural\, B_{p_2,q_2}$ with the attaching sphere and framing demonstrated in yellow in Figure~\ref{fig:pantsconvert1}, we obtain the 4-manifold given in Figure~\ref{fig:pantsconvert}, which has boundary $L(-p_3^2,p_3q_3-1)$. \end{proposition}

 \begin{proof} Figure~\ref{fig:pantsconvert1}, \ref{fig:pantsconvert2}, and ~\ref{fig:pantsconvert} gives the 4-manifold diffeomorphism claimed.

-From Figure~\ref{fig:pantsconvert1} to the left hand side of Figure~\ref{fig:pantsconvert2}, we cancel one pair of $1$- and $2$-handles, and convert from a standard handle diagram to explicitly drawing the attaching spheres of the 2-handles in $S^1\times S^2$.
+From Figure~\ref{fig:pantsconvert1} to the left hand side of Figure~\ref{fig:pantsconvert2}, slide the blue $2$-handle over the yellow $2$-handle several times until it is disjoint from the left most $1$-handle and then cancel the right most $1$-handle with the yellow $2$-handle.
+Then in Figure~\ref{fig:pantsconvert2} we convert the dotted circle notation for a $1$-handle to the standard representation by explicitly drawing the attaching sphere of the $1$-handle, recall this is two $3$-balls, in the figure one is the balls is contained in the innermost $2$-sphere while the second is outside of the outermost $2$-sphere.
+We note that we can explicitly see the boundary of the $0$ and $1$-handle, which is $S^1\times S^2$ by identifying the innermost and outermost $2$-spheres in the figure.
 From the left hand side to the right hand side of Figure~\ref{fig:pantsconvert2}, we isotope the attaching spheres in $S^1\times S^2$.
-From the right frame of Figure~\ref{fig:pantsconvert2} to Figure~\ref{fig:pantsconvert}, we convert back into a standard dotted circle notation.
+From the right frame of Figure~\ref{fig:pantsconvert2} to Figure~\ref{fig:pantsconvert}, we convert back into dotted circle notation.

 That the boundary of Figure~\ref{fig:pantsconvert} is a lens space follows from Lemma~\ref{lem:surfacetwist}.
 To compute which lens space, we use the method we set up in Remark~\ref{rem:pushingpast}.
 In the proof of Lemma~\ref{lem:Bpq} we already computed that the result of pushing the longitude, $ $, of black curve past the blue surgery curve is $ $.
 As in Remark \ref{rem:pushingpast}, we compute that subsequently pushing past red surgery curve gives